driiisdev/dufil-task/server/README.md

    # or
    yarn install
    ```
-3. Create a `.env` file based on `.env_example` and configure the environment variables.
+3. Create a `.env` file based on `env_example` and configure the environment variables.
 4. Run database migrations:
    ```bash
    npx sequelize-cli db:migrate